- Access anytime, anywhere, with a network-connected computer

 - Facility lockdown via credential or external push button

 - Holiday and event scheduling

 - Medical and dental offices

 - Houses of worship

-Vanderbilt Industries added access control to it’s growing stock of security products by acquiring Siemens’ security division in 2014.
-The access control system is known as ‘Bright Blue’ and integrates nicely with Vanderbilt proprietary readers, credentials, video management system, and security management systems.
-The system is centrally controlled by a door and reader controller that connects to the internet via Ethernet cable.
+Vanderbilt Industries added access control to its growing stock of security products by acquiring Siemens’ security division in 2014.
+The access control system is known as ‘Bright Blue’ and integrates nicely with Vanderbilt's proprietary readers, credentials, video management system, and security management systems.
+The system is centrally controlled by a door and reader controller that connects to the Internet via ethernet cable.